JoabMendes/DS2015.2/term2/orchestration_t3/README.md

-SOA Implementation using Chorus.js (SOA solution for Node.js apps)
+SOA Implementation using Chorus.js
+(SOA solution for Node.js apps)
 ================================

-This example is to invoke some APIs to calculate the external area of an elipse inside a retangle.
+This example invokes some APIs using orchestration to calculate the external area of an elipse inside a retangle.
 This example followed the `Calculations` sample from [http://www.chorusjs.com/examples/](http://www.chorusjs.com/examples/) , however in this Implementation there's complete *Server and Client* abstraction